Karim051204/Final-Assignment/python_pump/README.md

 **Disclaimer**

-This document was refined with the assistance of AI, specifically ChatGPT, to enhance readability, grammar, and overall presentation.
-While AI was used to polish the content, the original version can be found in "bullets.txt".
+This document and the code itself was refined with the assistance of AI, specifically ChatGPT, to enhance readability, grammar, and overall presentation.
+In some cases ChatGpt, helped me to fixed the errors in the code.
+While AI was used to polish the content, the idea was 100% from our tem.
+Moreover, the original version of the written document can be found in "bullets.txt".